ababaian/serratus/README.md

 #### Variables

 Before starting, you'll need to [setup a keypair on EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
 Make sure to use the us-east-1 region, as that's where the SRA data is stored.
-Keep the name of the keypair, you'll need it later.
+Keep the name of the keypair and the `.pem` file, you'll need them later.

 You'll also need to find out your public IP.
 Try `curl ipecho.net/plain; echo`.